UUCP: g-protocol

 g-protocol uses a simple sliding window system to deal with potentially long latencies between endpoints.
-The protocol allows packets to size from 64 to 4096 8-bit bytes, and windows that include 1 to 7 packets.
+The protocol allows packets to size from 32 to 4096 8-bit bytes, and windows that include 1 to 7 packets.
 In theory, a system using 4k packets and 7 packet windows (4096x7) would offer performance matching or beating the best file-transfer protocols like ZMODEM.
-In practice, many implementations only supported a single setting of 64x3.
+In practice, many early implementations only supported a single setting of 64x3.
 As a result, the g-protocol has an undeserved reputation for poor performance.
 Confusion over the packet and window sizes led to the G-protocol, differing only in that it always used 4096x3.
 Taylor UUCP did not support G, but did support any valid requested window or packet size, so remote systems starting G would work fine with Taylor's g, while two Taylor systems could negotiate even faster connections.

 Telebit modems used protocol spoofing to improve the performance of g-protocol transfers by noticing end-of-packet markers being sent to the remote system and immediately sending an ACK back to the local host, pretending that the remote system had already received the packet and decoded it correctly.
-This triggered the software stack to send the next packet, so rapidly that the transfer became almost continuous.
+This triggered the software stack on the local computer to send the next packet, so rapidly that the transfer became almost continuous.
 The data between the two modems was error-corrected using a proprietary protocol based on MNP that ran over Telebit's half-duplex connections much better than g-protocol would normally, because in the common 64x3 case the remote system would be sending a constant stream of ACKs that would overflow the low-speed return channel.
-Combined with the modem's naturally higher data rates, they greatly improved overall throughput and generally performed about seven times the speed of a 2400 bps modem.
+Combined with the modem's naturally higher data rates, up to 23 kbps, they greatly improved overall throughput and generally performed about seven times the speed of a 2400 bit/s modem.
 They were widely used on UUCP hosts as they could quickly pay for themselves in reduced long-distance charges.